Getting Started with Flutter Cartesian Chart

 This section explains the steps required to populate the chart with data, title, data labels, legend, and tooltips.
-This section covers only the minimal features needed to know to get started with the chart.
+This section covers only the essential features needed to get started with the chart.

-To get start quickly with our Flutter chart widget, you can check on this video.
+To get started quickly with our Flutter chart widget, you can watch this video.

 Add Flutter Charts to an application